-On 7 July 2020, Dubai reopened for tourism after remaining closed for almost 4 months.
+Dubai reopened for tourism in early July this year, after remaining closed for almost 4 months due to Covid-19.
 As a resident of the city, I have been closely following all the measures that were taken over this duration to control the Covid-19 cases and ‘flatten the curve’, so to say.
 From the National Disinfection Program (a partial curfew) which started in March, to the complete lockdown which lasted about 3 weeks in April, Dubai began to re-open some of its commercial establishments (such as malls) as early as May.
 Finally in the first week of July, Dubai reopened the border to welcome tourists, ensuring strict procedures were being followed by the airport, the state-owned airline Emirates, and other tourist establishments such as hotels & activities.

 Dubai was recently awarded a Safe Travel Certification from the World Travel and Tourism Council.
 It was also promoted as one of the safest countries to travel to post Covid-19 reopening by a popular travel vlogger and influencer, Nas Daily, adding a feather in its cap!